nablarch/nablarch-document/en/application_framework/adaptors/router_adaptor.rst

 | This is because this feature (routing definition with ``Path`` annotations) follows the JAX-RS specification.

 | By describing a part of the path as ``{parameter name}``, can define that part of the path as a parameter.
-| Can get the value of the path parameter by passing the parameter name defined here to :java:extdoc:`HttpRequest#getParam(String) <nablarch.fw.web.HttpRequest.getParam(java.lang.String)>` .
+| Can get the value of the path parameter by passing the parameter name defined here to :java:extdoc:`JaxRsHttpRequest#getPathParam(String) <nablarch.fw.jaxrs.JaxRsHttpRequest.getPathParam(java.lang.String)>` .

 | In addition, can define the format of the path parameter in a regular expression by describing it as ``{parameter name: regular expression}``.
 | In the example implementation above, set the regular expression to ``\\d+``, so the method will be dispatched only if the path value is a number.